 U.S. exports attributed to USTDA's funding must have a credible and significant linkage to the Agency-funded activity.
 USTDA defines U.S. exports as the amount of U.S. content associated with goods manufactured in the United States or services provided by U.S. companies.
 This definition enables USTDA to make the best estimation of its impact on U.S. jobs based on the U.S. exports attributed to its funding.
 Given this type of analysis, USTDA is confident that its program has a direct and immediate benefit to U.S. companies and supports the creation of U.S. jobs.
-The following measurements are calculated and maintained by the Program Evaluation Office, to determine whether the Agency's objectives are being met:
+The following measurements are calculated and maintained by the Program Monitoring and Evaluation Office, to determine whether the Agency's objectives are being met:

-At the heart of USTDA's program evaluations strategy is the calculation of the export multiplier.
+At the heart of USTDA's program monitoring and evaluation strategy is the calculation of the export multiplier.
 It quantifies the amount of U.S. exports generated for every program dollar obligated by USTDA.
 It is calculated by dividing the dollar value of U.S. exports USTDA identifies by the dollar value of USTDA's funding commitments.
 In general terms, it is the "export return on USTDA's investment."
 Given the nature of USTDA's activities – early project planning and development – results are typically realized over the long-term.
 As such, a ten year rolling average (TYRA) is the interval of time used to capture a meaningful and relevant representation of the results of USTDA's programs.
-For the current TYRA- which includes all USTDA activities completed between 2002 - 2011- USTDA has obligated $322 million, which has helped to generate $25 billion in U.S. exports.
-Thus, for every $1 dollar USTDA invested in its programs, $76 in U.S. exports were generated.
+For the current TYRA- which includes all USTDA activities completed between 2002 - 2012- USTDA has obligated $325 million, which has helped to generate $25 billion in U.S. exports.
+Thus, for every $1 dollar USTDA invested in its programs, $74 in U.S. exports were generated.
 This return on investment demonstrates the Agency's ability to help achieve the President's goals for the National Export Initiative, meet the needs of developing and middle-income countries, and support the U.S. industry through the export of U.S. goods or services.

 In FY 2013, USTDA awarded 64% percent of its FAR contracts to small businesses, far exceeding the SBA standard of 23%.